 Ketchikan man arrested on child porn charges

-A 25-year-old Ketchikan man was arraigned in Ketchikan District Court Friday on charges of possession of child pornography.
-According to the Ketchikan Police Department, at approximately 8:45 Thursday night, officers received information that Andy W. Cameron was in possession of child pornography on his cell phone.
+A 25-year-old Ketchikan man was arraigned Friday in Ketchikan District Court on charges of possession of child pornography.
+Officers received information about 8:45 p.m.
+Thursday that Andy W. Cameron was in possession of child pornography on his cell phone, according to the Ketchikan Police Department.

 Add your comments below